Connect with others who understand.

 • Rash or skin irritation

-• Dimpled or pitted skin (caused by fluid buildup)
+• Dimpling or pitted skin that looks like orange peel (caused by fluid buildup)

-The symptoms of IBC are easily mistaken for those of other breast conditions, which contributes to delayed diagnosis and even later treatment.
-When diagnosed, around one-third of women with IBC have metastatic breast cancer.
+The early symptoms of IBC, such as an inflammatory breast cancer rash, are easily mistaken for those of other breast conditions, which can contribute to delayed diagnosis and even later treatment.
+Unlike many types of breast cancer, IBC often doesn’t cause a breast lump and will not be apparent on a mammogram.
+When diagnosed, around one-third of women with IBC have metastatic breast cancer, according to Susan G. Komen.
+This means cancer has metastasized (spread) to another part of the body.

 Paget’s Disease

-A rare form of breast cancer, Paget’s disease makes up between 1 percent and 4 percent of all breast cancer diagnoses.
-Paget’s disease affects the skin of the nipple and sometimes the areola.
-Usually, this type of breast cancer also involves at least one tumor, most often ductal carcinoma in situ or invasive breast cancer.
+A rare form of breast cancer, Paget’s disease of the breast makes up between 1 percent and 4 percent of all breast cancer diagnoses.
+Paget’s disease primarily affects the skin of the nipple and sometimes the surrounding areola.
+Usually, this type of breast cancer is associated with at least one underlying tumor, such as ductal carcinoma in situ or invasive breast cancer.

 • Itching, tingling, or discoloration of the nipple or areola